-The post-doctoral training program is jointly housed in the RAND Health Sciences program and the UCLA Fielding School of Public Health.
-Post-doctoral fellows have the option of pursuing a Masters degree in the UCLA Department of Health Services.
-To be eligible to receive a post-doctoral award, the prospective candidate must have obtained a Ph.D., medical degree, or other professional doctoral degree.
+To be eligible to receive a postdoctoral award, the prospective candidate must be a U.S. Citizen or permanent resident and have obtained a Ph.D., medical degree, or other professional doctoral degree.
 Awards will last two years.
-The fellowship provides a stipend, which currently ranges from $38,496 to $53,112, depending on the number of years of post-doctoral experience.
-Health insurance is also provided.
-If Post-doctoral fellows pursue a Masters degree in the UCLA Department of Health Services, most tuition and fees are covered during the fellowship.
-Travel money is also available for fellows to attend professional meetings.
+The fellowship provides a stipend, health insurance, and travel money to attend professional meetings.
+Postdoctoral fellows also have the option of pursuing a Masters degree in the UCLA Department of Health Policy and Management, and most tuition and fees are covered during the fellowship.